HCYT/HCYT/README.md

 ## Some Fun Facts
 - 😆 "HCYT" is an abbreviation of two people's names,only one word is difference.
 - 🧐 I used to be an engineer and still occasionally develop.
-- 😁 I live in Taiwan and work with people from Hong Kong through remote work, developing cool products together.
+- 😁 I live in Taiwan and work with people from anywhere through remote work, developing cool products together.
 - 😎 I once designed an adult video app from scratch, that was a special experience.